 Dark Chocolate Nutrition

-Word of warning: It is high in calories so and overindulging in anything is not recommended even with healthy foods.
-Always remember that balance and moderation is key so limit your intake of this treat to reap the benefits.
+However, one word of caution - dark chocolate is high in calories so overindulging is ill advised.
+You must always remember that balance and moderation is key so limit your intake of this treat to reap the benefits and avoid the drawbacks.

-It is a powerful antioxidant; it is low on the glycemic index and it protects the heart from disease.
-It can also act as a brain booster!
-These are great reasons to add dark chocolate to your diet.
+One of these healthy reasons is that dark chocolate is a powerful antioxidant that battles those free radicals responsible for our aging process.
+It is also low on the glycemic index keeping our blood sugar stable and this in turn helps keep us trim.
+It protects the heart from disease and it can also act as a brain booster!
+These are a few of the great reasons to add dark chocolate to your diet.

 Check the label - you should be consuming dark chocolate with at least 70% cacao to realize the benefits.